 John Baker Baker.
 It's right there in the name.
 Here, you'll find some of the best bread and other baked goods in town.
 Come early for the ultimate freshness.

 George Bar & Grill This swanky, well-designed room with a view nods to the late '60s and '70s — you can imagine businessmen coming to George for a cigar and a stiff drink.
-Try the indulgent surf-and-turf and the apple-pie-flavoured cocktail.
+Try the indulgent surf-and-turf and the apple-pie-flavored cocktail.

 Modissa Rooftop We've always dreamed of a place where we could shop all day, then pop up to a bumpin' rooftop for out-of-this-world drinks and light bites.
 Well, it exists in Zürich, right on the bustling Bahnhofstrasse.
 Come for the sunset, stay for cotton-candy-clad cocktails.